Steinarth/week3/apitest/Assignment.md

 #### Assignment Find appropriate numbers to configure the load test so it passes on your buildserver under normal load. ####

 I found out that i could finish 30 games in 1 second on my personal computer.
-And was able to finish XXX games in 1 second on my build server.
+And was able to finish 15 games in 1 second on my build server.

 ## chat.spec.js ##